 How flexible is the policy?
 Your needs and circumstances may change in the future.
 Make sure your policy can also be changed to reflect those needs.

 At the start of a new policy year you may already be aware that you’ll need some additional benefits.
 Make sure you can add them to the policy?

 Times may become financially tough and you’re cutting down on expenses.
 Make sure you can reduce your premiums by changing the level of cover?

 Check to see if the cancer cover gives access to drugs and treatments not normally available on the NHS.
 Check to see if there is an overall cash limit to the cancer care benefit

 Be aware that the perks that often come with a contractors medical insurance policy, free gym membership can be dropped at any time and ask yourself, is that really why you’re thinking of starting a Private Medical Insurance policy.

 With all the turmoil going on in the financial world today, it is important you entrust your Medical Insurance with a company which is financially strong.

-For further advice on choosing private healthcare insurance, you can contact Simon Bradley directly.
+For further advice on choosing private healthcare insurance, you can contact Thomas Bradley directly.

 Thomas Bradley Cert CII

 M: 07446 856700